genomicsclass/leanpub/manuscript/eda_with_pca.md

 ##   06   2   0  23
 ```

-Here is the same plot but with color now representing year:
+Here is the same plot, but now with color representing year:

 ```r